Jasontap/fitness/README.md

 To edit the documentation, edit the `FitnessTrackr API Documentation.md` file, then copy the markdown content and use https://markdowntohtml.com/ to convert to html.
 Paste the html into `public/index.html` in the `div` with `id="doc-html"`.

 ### Deployment
-The api is hosted on Heroku, connected to this git repo, and though multiple collaborators are listed, the app is owned by services@fullstackacademy.com (at the time of writing this).
-To deploy:
-- As a signed-in collaborator on the heroku app `fitnesstrac-kr`...
-- Go to the [Deploy](https://dashboard.heroku.com/apps/fitnesstrac-kr/deploy/github) tab of the app settings
-- Click "Deploy Branch" to deploy the `master` branch.